Working With Helicopter Drops

 Consider the following questions when you have a helicopter with a bucket working in your area:

-- If the helicopter is a Type 1, increase the distance of standby place from the drop zone.
+- Is the helicopter a Type 1?
+For larger helicopters, increase the distance ground personnel must standby from the drop zone.

-- Use helicopter drops to knock down or secure a fire area that poses a direct imminent threat to escaping control lines or climbing up ladder fuels.
+- How might you use helicopter drops to knock down or secure a fire area that poses a direct threat to escaping control lines or climbing ladder fuels?

 - Do you have good communications?

 - Does the pilot have a clear understanding of the target?

 - Are there trees and/or snags in the drop zone?

 - Are ground crews clear of the area?